 Vivid Description of a Desired Future

 ACRL elevates the position, recognition, and impact of all academic and research libraries and librarians as catalysts in exceptional research and learning.
 Academic libraries play a critical role in building diverse, welcoming, and equitable communities; developing inclusive organizations, spaces and services; guarding against policies and practices that intentionally or unintentionally create racial inequalities; embodying diversity in the profession; and creating conditions so that all users are respected and supported in their intellectual dialogues and pursuits.
 Librarians and their colleagues design services that provide scholars and learners the unfettered ability to create, access, evaluate, and use knowledge.
 College and university students are information literate, informed scholars and citizens who value the opinions, perspectives, and experiences of others.
-Facile use of information sources and discovery techniques enables them to succeed in their coursework and future careers; preparing them to lead new national and global initiatives.
+Facile use of information sources and discovery techniques enables them to succeed in their coursework and future careers preparing them to lead new national and global initiatives.
 Partnering with academic librarians to collect and organize research data, faculty break new ground in their respective fields.
 Academic libraries, constantly transforming to meet the evolving needs of their campuses, are central to educational and research efforts.

 Five-Year Goals and Objectives